kraftp/hcura_website/hsrc/hsrc_2015/staff.md

 *A.B.
 Candidate in Biomedical Engineering, Secondary Degree in Philosophy, Harvard College Class of 2018*

+Will is a sophomore concentrating in Biomedical Engineering with a secondary in Philosophy.
 Will became interested in developing HSRC in hopes of using his various experiences to provide ambitious high school students with opportunities to explore scientific research.
-He is concentrating in Biomedical Engineering with a secondary in Philosophy.
-When he takes a break from his academic pursuits, Will practices kendo as a shodan with the Harvard-Radcliffe Kendo Club and plays music on the piano or with his clarinet in the Harvard Wind Ensemble.
+When he is not working on his academic pursuits, Will practices Kendo as a Shodan with the Harvard-Radcliffe Kendo Club and plays music on the piano or with his clarinet in the Harvard Wind Ensemble.
 Needless to say, Will is interested in many things; he is always happy to share his experiences and enjoys meeting new people.

 <br>
 <br>